RizPur/MALIS-Project/project_report.md

 ### 1.1 Overview
 In this project, we completed a binary classification task using linear regression based on iris dataset and further, completed a multivariable classification task.
 The accuracy for task 1 can be 100%, and for task 2 can be 96%.
 ### 1.2 ChatGPT Usage
 We used ChatGPT to accelarate our coding, complete and revise our code.
-We originally proposed the idea for the multivariable classification solution, and use ChatGPT to
+We originally proposed a solution to the ternary classification problem and implemented it using ChatGPT.
 ## 2. Dataset Description and Analysis
 ### 2.1
 ### 2.2